insolar/docs/docs/source/ledger-nano.rst

 #.
 Find :guilabel:`Insolar` in the application catalog and click :guilabel:`Install` next to it.

-   This displays the installation window with a progress bar.
+   This displays an installation window with a progress bar.
 Wait for the installation to complete.

    .. image:: imgs/nano/install-insolar-app.png
       :width: 600px

 #.
-In the dashboard of the Ledger Nano device, press the :guilabel:`left` or :guilabel:`right` button to find the Insolar application.
+On the dashboard of the Ledger Nano device, press the :guilabel:`left` or :guilabel:`right` button to find the Insolar application.

 #.
 Once found, press both the :guilabel:`left` and :guilabel:`right` buttons simultaneously to launch the application.